golioth/docs/docs/reference/4-command-line-tools/1-goliothctl/goliothctl_stream.md

 # [device name] should be replace by your device name and wrapped in quotes if spaces are used.
 > goliothctl stream get [device name] /test {"env":{"temperature": 30, "humidity": 80}}

+# Listen to all lightdb stream messages of the project
+$ goliothctl stream listen

+# Listen to lightdb stream messages from a device
+$ goliothctl stream listen [device name]
 ```

 ### Options